nicklafferty/craftycody/content/life/park-city-ut.md

 ## Restaurants

-There are tons of places to eat in Canyons Village alone
+There are tons of places to eat in Canyons Village alone and that's mainly where we stayed.
+Keep in mind, because it's a tourist area, everything is going to be pretty pricey and some stuff is going to taste average.

 ### Kuchu Shabu